c4s4/neon/doc/reference.md

 Arguments:

-- replace: the list of globs of files to work with (as a string or list of strings).
+- replace: the globs of files to work with (as a string or list of strings).
-- pattern: the text to replace.
-- with: the replacement text.
+- with: map with replacements.
 - dir: the root directory for glob (as a string, optional).
 - exclude: globs of files to exclude (as a string or list of strings, optional).